- What is an income statement?

 Learning to prepare an income statement is the first step in understanding how to read one.
 This may seem like a task best left to the accountants, but small business owners can benefit from the knowledge we are about to impart in this article.

-This is because income statements are essential for measuring your company’s financial performance and efficiency.
-Let's review what goes on an income statement—and more importantly, why you should learn how to prepare one.
+This is because income statements are essential for measuring your company’s financial performance and efficiency, helping you track net income and make informed decisions.

 What is an income statement?

 Income statements are commonly used as profit and loss statements (P&L) to calculate a company’s profitability metrics.
-For more on that, read our article on how to analyze a P&L statement.
 The “net income” number at the bottom is particularly important because it’s used as a variable in the “return on assets” and “return on equity” business ratios.

 The SEC requires income statements and the other reports listed above for all companies trading publicly on the stock exchange.
 These reports give investors and shareholders the transparency they need to make financial decisions.
 Failure to produce financial reports could lead to heavy fines and delisting on the stock exchange.